On this page you will find information and resources about Hirschsprung's Disease.

 Usually bowel washouts are the first treatment to clear the bowel when Hirschsprung's disease is suspected.
 If it is difficult to fully flush the poo from the bowel then it's possible your child will have a stoma formed.

 A colostomy is a hole in your tummy where a piece of large intestine pokes out.
-It is sown in place.
+It is sewn in place.
 An ileostomy is a hole in your tummy where a piece of small intestine pokes out.

 You will learn in hospital how to take care of a stoma and will have support from a stoma nursing team.